 Betsy Jones is Senior Vice President of Medical Product Management.
-She oversees both the EBSCO Health Medical Product Management department and the Medical Editorial Teams of clinical reference tools such as DynaMed Plus and CINAHL.
+She oversees both the EBSCO Health Medical Product Management department and the Medical Editorial Teams of clinical decision support tools such as DynaMed and Dynamic Health.
 Betsy is a leader in the healthcare publishing industry and most recently served as Senior Vice President and Publisher at the American Medical Association.
 She brings a wealth of experience in clinical information, content expertise and industry knowledge to EBSCO Health.

 June Levy, MLS has been with Cinahl Information Systems for over 20 years.
 Cinahl Information Systems is the provider of the CINAHL suite of databases providing a cumulative index for nursing and allied health literature.
 She and her team are responsible for the content in the CINAHL product line as well as several EBSCO Health point-of-care products including Nursing Reference Center, Rehabilitation Reference Center, and Social Work Reference Center.
 Ms. Levy has a Master’s degree in Library and Information Science from the University of Pietermaritzburg, South Africa.

 Bill Aird, MD, FRCP, FACP is the Senior Deputy Editor for Hematology, Endocrinology, Nephrology and Oncology at DynaMed.
 He’s a practicing physician at Beth Israel Deaconess Medical Center, as well as a Professor of Medicine at Harvard Medical School.
 He received his medical degree from the University of Western Ontario, London, Canada, completed his fellowship in Hematology at the Brigham and Women’s Hospital in Boston, is board certified by the American Board of Internal Medicine and is a Fellow of the American College of Physicians.